 There are multiple web browsers available to users today.
 And these browsers have their own niche and geographical audience.
 So your website needs to display perfectly on all these browsers.

-Is there a difference in website performance on different browsers?
+Is there a difference in web performance monitoring for different browsers?

 You’d wish that was not true.
 But unfortunately, it is.